 The bearish candlestick should have a large real body, and the second bullish candlestick should be below the low of the previous candlestick and should close above the middle of the real body of the first candlestick.

 Investors must look at a few characteristics when they trade with this bullish candlestick pattern- piercing pattern:

-- Firstly, the trend should be downtrend, as the piercing pattern is a bullish reversal pattern.
+Firstly, the trend should be a downtrend, as the piercing pattern is a bullish reversal pattern.

 Below is an example of the piercing pattern in the daily chart of Sunpharma Industries Ltd.

-The bullish engulfing candlestick pattern indicates bullish reversal which shows a rise in the buying pressure.
-This bullish candlestick pattern indicates a reversal from downtrend as more buyers enter the market and move the prices up after a long downtrend,
+The bullish engulfing candlestick pattern indicates a bullish reversal, which shows a rise in the buying pressure.
+This bullish candlestick pattern indicates a reversal from the downtrend as more buyers enter the market and move the prices up after a long downtrend,

 One should remember when trading with a Bullish engulfing pattern the prior trend should be a downtrend.
-Engulfing candles helps the traders in spotting the trend reversals that indicate trend continuation, and also assist traders with an exit signal:
+Engulfing candles helps the traders spot the trend reversals that indicate trend continuation and also assists traders with an exit signal:

 Engulfing patterns support the continuation of the ongoing trend, for example, when spotting a bullish engulfing pattern in an uptrend, it indicates that the ongoing trend will continue.

 Also, don’t forget to confirm the reversal signals given by this pattern with other technical indicators, as we have to use the Relative Strength Index in our example below.